Southern leopard frog: Range

 This frog is widespread across eastern North America, especially the Southeast US.
 It is the most common frog in Florida and several other regions.
-It is an introduced species in the Bahamas and at two locations in California.
+It is an introduced species in The Bahamas, in Arizona and at two locations in California.
 Southern leopard frogs are believed to have been introduced to the Prado Flood Control Basin via a shipment of aquatic fauna to the Chino Gun Club in 1929 or 1930; they are now common in areas of the basin undergoing urbanization.
 A second established population of the species in California is now suspected, following the March 2016 discovery of two females in the San Joaquin River just northwest of Fresno on the border between Madera and Fresno Counties.